Comparisons

 How to Get Early Access

-HouseCall Pro users who want to be among the first to use Dispatcher’s native HCP integration can sign up for early access now.
-The adapter is code-complete and in the final stages before general availability.
+HouseCall Pro users who want Dispatcher’s native HCP integration can sign up for early access now.
+The adapter is handled through assisted rollout rather than general self-serve availability.

-Dispatcher is the best AI dispatch for HouseCall Pro users who want native integration rather than middleware, per-job pricing rather than per-minute billing, and BYOV flexibility rather than a locked-in voice platform.
+Dispatcher is the best AI dispatch for HouseCall Pro users who want native integration rather than middleware, per-job pricing rather than per-minute billing, and Bring Your Own Voice flexibility rather than a locked-in voice platform.
 The HCP integration closes a genuine gap in the market for HouseCall Pro’s large user base.

 In the meantime, HCP users can explore Dispatcher’s platform and pricing model through the Jobber integration to see how the dispatch workflow operates.
 The HouseCall Pro experience will follow the same pattern: answer the call, check real-time availability, book the job, move on.